Last Updated on

-Instead of listening to the sweet sound of your child’s breath while sleeping, have you ever heard their precious pearly whites grate against each other?
+Instead of listening to the sweet sound of your child’s breath while sleeping, have you ever heard their precious pearly whites grind against each other?
 Ever noticed your child grinding his teeth while asleep?
 This is known as bruxism, and some of the issues involved include jaw and face pain.

 Video: Teeth Grinding Bruxism in Children – Causes, Symptoms & Treatment